 Nominating and Elections Committee.
 The Immediate Past President chairs the committee.
 Two members of the association shall be appointed by the Immediate Past President to prepare a slate of candidates for all elective officers based on recommendations submitted by institutional representatives.
 The ballot is presented at the fall conference.
 The Immediate Past President is a voting member of the Board and attends Board meetings.
 The other members are not voting members and do not attend the Board meetings unless invited by the President.

 Policy and Legislative Committee.
 Led by the Policy and Legislative Committee Chair, three members of the association shall be appointed by the Chair to identify individuals and issues that will have an impact on member institutions and to establish a pro-active agenda to work with these individuals to maximize the positive effect of the issues and minimize negative impacts.
-This Committee will also make the arrangements for the AACTE Day-on-the-Hill events.
+This Committee will also make the arrangements for the AACTE and Georgia Day-on-the-Hill events.
 Additionally, this committee will recommend policies to the Board that relate to the association.
 The Policy and Legislative Committee Chair is a voting member of the Board and attends Board meetings.
 The other members are not voting members and do not attend the Board meetings unless invited by the President.

 External Relations Committee.
 Two members of the association and the President-elect shall be appointed to lead in the development of professional opportunities such as conferences and interaction with AACTE and other organizations.
 Additionally, the committee will liaise with the P-20s, EPPs, and state organizations to solicit nominations for awards.
 The External Relations Committee will help financially support the association by working with external partners to build relationships and seek external funding.
 The Committee Chair will provide periodic reports to the Board and is a voting member of the Board and will attend Board meetings.
 In the event of Co-Chairs, both chairs will attend Board meetings with one Co-Chair serving as the voting member.